 Ingredients

-- 14 oz white chocolate
+- 14 ounces white chocolate

 - ½ cup assorted sprinkles, chopped mini eggs, or other Easter edibles